-Ceteris is Latin for “other things” and paribus means “equal” so the literal translation is “other things being equal” but in economics it is generally understood to mean that all other things remain equal or constant (while dealing with the issue at hand).
+Ceteris is Latin for “other things” and paribus means “equal”, so the literal translation is “other things being equal”.
+The concept of ceteris paribus in economics it is generally understood to mean that all other things remain equal or are held constant while dealing with the issue at hand.

 Demand for labor increases as the hourly wage falls since it becomes cheaper to hire workers.
-On the other hand, the supply of labour increases as the hourly wage rises because it is more attractive for people to work at higher wages.
-In this free labour market, equilibrium is where demand meets supply and h* hours are purchased by employers at the hourly wage of w* (the market-clearing rate of pay).
+On the other hand, the supply of labor increases as the hourly wage rises because it is more attractive for people to work at higher wages.
+In this free labor market, equilibrium is where demand meets supply and h* hours are purchased by employers at the hourly wage of w* (the market-clearing rate of pay).

 Note how this basic analysis ignores other effects of the increase in wages, such as what happens to the workers who remain in employment.
-They now earn more per hour and may spend their extra earnings, increasing their demand for goods and services, which could end up creating more employment than the graph suggests.
+Because we specified ceteris paribus, we would not be concerned with those other effects.
+However, extending our analysis, those still in employment now earn more per hour and may spend their extra earnings, increasing their demand for goods and services.
+This could end up creating more employment than the graph suggests.

-A ceteris-paribus approach thus typically involves partial-equilibrium rather than general-equilibrium analysis and focuses on the short term rather than the medium or longer term.
+A ceteris paribus approach thus typically involves partial equilibrium rather than general equilibrium analysis and focuses on the short term rather than the medium or longer term.
 While this may not seem satisfactory from a practitioner perspective, there is an advantage to simplifying the world through ceteris-paribus modelling: it allows the analyst to concentrate on one mechanism at a time and to try to understand and explain causal relationships.
 As long as the economic analyst is careful not to overstate claims, a ceteris-paribus analysis often offers more insight than do ambitious attempts to explain everything that is happening at once throughout the whole economy.